thenativeweb/wolkenkit/README.md

 ## Getting help

 If you need any help with wolkenkit, consider the following options.
-Also, you are welcome to <a href="http://slackin.wolkenkit.io" target="_blank" rel="noopener noreferrer">join us on Slack</a>.
+Also, you are welcome to [join us on Slack](http://slackin.wolkenkit.io).

 ### Reporting an issue